IntelRealSense/librealsense/tools/data-collect/readme.md

 ## Goal

 This tool is designed to help collect statistics about various streams.
+For full data capture, you can use [recorder](../recorder/) or [realsense-viewer](../realsense-viewer).

 ## Description
 Given a configuration file the tool will configure the first Realsense device recognized to the desired streams and wait for either set number of frames or a timeout.